instant-api/recipe-book/README.md

 # Instant Recipes Book API

-> A CLI to create a small Todo List API
+> A CLI to create a small Recipes Book API

 This package let you quickly create a small JSON API to